This deadline for applications to this fund has passed.

 This further investment will be awarded to the social enterprises that demonstrate the greatest potential for future impact and growth.

-“The SED Fund has been hugely beneficial to Sensational Kids by further strengthening our ability to grow and scale our social impact.
+“The Social Enterprise Development Fund has been hugely beneficial to Sensational Kids by further strengthening our ability to grow and scale our social impact.
 The investment has enabled us to add much-needed resources to facilitate our growth.
 The accelerator programme has proven to be extremely valuable by providing Sensational Kids with additional learning opportunities that will continue to add value to our social enterprise for many years into the future.
 This combination of investment and participation in the accelerator programme has given us the building blocks to enable us to progress even further with transformational social change.
 Being part of a programme that is led by experienced social entrepreneurs who value and understand our journey, has been invaluable.”
 Karen Leigh Founder & CEO, Sensational Kids CLG

 The Genesis Programme